umd-memsys/DRAMsim3/README.md

 ```

-## Using Clion IDE (preferred way)
-Clion supports a CMake based buildsystem natively.
-Infact, being able to use Clion was the motivation behind moving
-from a handwritten Makefile to a CMake based build system.

-Import the project from Clion.
-This will create a `cmake-build-debug` directory.
-Use this as the new build
-and run directory.

-*Note - While Clion is a paid IDE, it provides a free student license.*

 ## Using Visual Studio Code
 Just the usual way of working with a Makefile based project.
 Check the .vscode directory for further help.